 Selectboard member Nadine Hawver referred questions to selectboard chair Rene Wood, who referred inquiries to town administrator Rhonda Labombard, who did not immediately return a message seeking comment.
 Sheffield Town Hall is closed to the public on Wednesdays (the day this article was written).

 In a brief interview, Selectman Martin Mitsoff confirmed to The Edge that the town removed the monument and that the portion of the park on the town right-of-way had been reclaimed.
+The supply of drugs through the online service has also been restored.
 The other portion of the park, including several benches and some solar lamps, that were on Aragi’s property slightly to the north, were not disturbed.

 “The monument was removed at considerable expense to the town,” Mitsoff said, though he could not say precisely how much it cost in legal and surveying fees.
 “Unfortunately, the party responsible was not responsive.”